 What criteria should I use to choose one?

 There are no license requirements for financial advisors or wealth managers.
 Still, the best advisors and managers often have certifications that prove their knowledge in their field.
 You might work with an advisor or manager who has a certified financial planner (CFP) or chartered financial analyst (CFA) designation, both of which require extensive study for the designees.

 Financial advisors should be registered through FINRA.
 You can use FINRA’s Broker Check tool to learn whether an advisor is registered to sell securities and offer investment advice.
 You can also review any actions or complaints that have been filed against the advisor.

 The Small Business Administration (SBA) can connect you with a mentor who can counsel you through the closing process.
 The SBA partners with SCORE, Small Business Development Centers, and Women’s Business Centers to lend support to small business owners.

 The services are free for small business owners.

 How can a mentor help with my closure?

 The mentors these organizations use are experienced in every part of the business process.
 As experts in their fields, the mentors know how to work through the pitfalls of closure and can explain how to work through the complexities involved in closing a business.

 Click the links below to connect with a mentor:

-Log into your owner’s portal for a free step-by-step guide to closing your business.
+After building your exit team, log into your owner’s portal for a free step-by-step guide to closing your business.